 In any event, clinicians should already take a look at the system.
 Because ICD-11 is coming whether we like it or not.

-Importantly, in ICD-11 a definition of "chronic post-traumatic stress disorder" is introduced, which may facilitate diagnostics, research and treatment of this serious condition.
+Importantly, in ICD-11 a definition of "complex post-traumatic stress disorder" is introduced, which may facilitate diagnostics, research and treatment of this serious condition.

 In the OCD chapter, new diagnoses will be included, among others “Olfactory reference syndrome”, “Hoarding disorder” and "Excoriation syndrome" (also called skin-picking) and diagnoses such as Body dysmorphic disorder and Trichotillomania are moved to this chapter.